Kärcher Stationary high pressure unit HDC Classic

 Stationary high pressure unit HDC Classic

-The perfect solution for regular or frequent high performance cleaning in various areas of the business.
-For the simultaneous use of 2 to 3 take-off points
+Stationary high-pressure cleaner for the simultaneous use of 2 to 3 take-off points

-The HDC Classic is an industrial stationary water blaster for heavy-duty cleaning tasks.
-Up to three operators can work simultaneously at different applications (points of use) using the device and the available water volume of 2000 l/h.
-The required working pressure is adjustable; devices can be selected for a maximum 80 bar or a maximum 160 bar.
-The HDC Classic is supplied with storage tank and float valve, dry-running protection, water temperature monitoring in the inlet, leak detection, motor protection circuit breaker and winding protection for the motor of the high-pressure pump, operating hours meter and error message display as standard.
-The inlet temperature is 60 °C. As an option, an advance pressure pump can be installed for a maximum inlet temperature of 85 °C. Fields of application include industry, agriculture and public services.
-Frames and casings in stainless steel and powder-coated steel are available as an option.
-The industrial crankshaft pump, the brass pump head and the 4-pole low-speed electric motor (1450 rpm) are extremely durable and suitable for heavy-duty applications.
+The Kärcher HDC range consists of three models - Classic, Standard and Advanced.
+These units can be configured specifically to meet customers’ requirements due to the diversity of the base units and the variety of accessories available.
+The innovative engineering and sophisticated features of Kärcher’s HDC units offer many advantages.
+Maximum performance combined with ease of use, longevity and a high degree of safety characterise the HDC range.
+Whatever your specific requirements are for high-pressure cleaning, Kärcher will be happy to advise you in planning your stationary system.

 Features and benefits